 Bathroom lighting is often an afterthought when tackling home decor, but it won't be after you check out these striking light fixture installations.
+Small but mighty, these accents truly have the ability to make or break a space.
 We've found some of the best modern, midcentury, industrial, and downright avant-garde lighting inspiration.
 So, don't be shy.
-Show your bathroom some love, and make a statement with one of these 12 brilliant bathroom light fixture ideas.
+Show your bathroom some love, and make a statement with one of these 11 brilliant bathroom light fixture ideas.

 1. Install vertical vanity light bars.